History of graphic design: Advertising

-Graphic design is used in advertising to announce a persuasive message by an identified sponsor; or a promotion by a firm of its products to its existing and potential customers.
+Graphic design is used in advertising to announce a persuasive message by an identified sponsor, or the promotion by a firm of its products to existing and potential customers.
 Egyptians used papyrus to make sales messages and wall posters.
-Commercial messages and political campaign displays have been found in the ruins of Pompeii and ancient Arabia.
-Lost and found advertising on papyrus was common in Ancient Greece and Ancient Rome.
+Commercial messages and political campaign displays have been found in the ruins of Pompeii and Ancient Arabia.
+Lost-and-found advertising on papyrus was common in Ancient Greece and Ancient Rome.
 Wall or rock painting for commercial advertising is another manifestation of an ancient advertising form, which is present to this day in many parts of Asia, Africa, and South America.